 - For supported payment plugins, Autoship Cloud will enforce logic during WooCommerce Checkout that requires that any customer purchasing 1 or more products selected for Autoship save their payment method at checkout.

-- Manage Payment Methods in My Account
+- Save / Manage Payment Methods in My Account

 - Most of the plugins that we support will also include methods that enable customers to add and delete payment methods from within My Account